cloakedninjas/rumpus/README.md

 ### getById(id:String):Promise
 Get a User by their ID.
 This is an asynchronous operation.

-### isUserInRoom(userId:String, roomName:String):boolean
+### isUserInRoom(userId:String, roomName:String):Promise
 Check if a user is a member of a given room.
 Users can be in multiple rooms at once.
+This is an asynchronous operation.

 ### getRoomsUserIsIn(userId:String):Promise
 Given a user ID, get an array of Rooms they are in.
 This is an asynchronous operation.